Making Applesauce at Home – By Hand or KitchenAid

 Once you have your finished bowl of applesauce, you can cover it and put it right in the refrigerator, and toss or compost the peels/cores.

-First, you’ll need a few freezer-safe plastic dishes or bags.
-If you don’t want to buy more, you can do what my grandparents have done for years and save every food-safe plastic container that enters your home (Hillshire Farms plastics and those black takeout containers with the clear tops have always worked, although I can’t speak for their overall safety or quality).
+First, you’ll need a few freezer-safe plastic dishes or freezer bags.
+If you don’t want to buy more, you can do what my grandparents have done for years and save every freezer-friendly container that enters your home (Hillshire Farms plastics and those black takeout containers with the clear tops have always worked, although I can’t speak for their overall safety or quality).

 Put them right in the freezer, and enjoy for months to come!